Azathothas/Stars/README.md

 - [PangBaiWork/Dowork](https://github.com/PangBaiWork/Dowork) – Run GNU/Linux on Android  (all in one)
 - [Sweets/hummingbird](https://github.com/Sweets/hummingbird) – Hummingbird init system for Linux based operating systems.
 - [Syllo/nvtop](https://github.com/Syllo/nvtop) – GPUs process monitoring for AMD, Intel and NVIDIA
-- [TH3xACE/SUDO_KILLER](https://github.com/TH3xACE/SUDO_KILLER) – A tool designed to exploit a privilege escalation vulnerability in the sudo program on Unix-like systems.
-It takes advantage of a specific misconfiguration or flaw in sudo to gain elevated privileges on the system, essentially allowing a regular user to execute commands as the root user.
 - [ThomasDickey/ncurses-snapshots](https://github.com/ThomasDickey/ncurses-snapshots) – snapshots of ncurses - see http://invisible-island.net/ncurses/ncurses.faq.html (no pull requests are accepted)
 - [VHSgunzo/ptyspawn](https://github.com/VHSgunzo/ptyspawn) – Tool for executing a command in a new PTY (pseudo-terminal) with new PGID and SID
 - [ValdikSS/GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) – GoodbyeDPI — Deep Packet Inspection circumvention utility (for Windows)